OnePageCRM/OnePageCRM.github.io/_posts/2019-03-05-weve-got-swagger.md

     </div>
 </div>

-Here is where the [OAI (OpenAPI Initiative)][1] comes in.
+Here is where the [OAI (OpenAPI Initiative)][1]{:target="_blank"} comes in.
 This is an open governance structure under the Linux Foundation, founded by a consortium of forward-looking industry experts from companies like Google, Microsoft and IBM.

-The main purpose of the OAI is to head the collaborative project to define the OAS (OpenAPI Specification).
+The main purpose of the OAI is to head the collaborative project to define the [OAS (OpenAPI Specification)][2]{:target="_blank"}.

 Put simply they are trying to make it easier to define and document APIs in the hopes that it will improve the interoperability of systems and reduce the barrier to communication between independent services.